nderitugichuki/Loan-Default-Prediction/README.md

 Copy code
 import pandas as pd

-# Load the dataset
+## Load the dataset
 file_path = 'Loan_default.csv'
 loan_data = pd.read_csv(file_path)

-# Display the first few rows
+## Display the first few rows
 print(loan_data.head())
 Repository Structure
-Loan_default.csv: The dataset file
+Loan_default.csv: The dataset file ipynb:Contains the code documentation
 README.md: This readme file
 requirements.txt: List of Python packages required for analysis (to be added based on your project needs) License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgements
+##Acknowledgements
 We would like to acknowledge the financial institution that provided this dataset for educational and predictive modeling purposes.